ironchefpython/ironchefpython.github.io/_posts/2013-06-03-First-Post.md

+---
+layout: post
+title: A First post with Jekyll
+---

 ## A First post with Jekyll

 After setting up the new repo, the basic structure for a Jykyll blog isn't there, so I'll have to create it.